Conflicts, Assortative Matching, and the Evolution of Signaling Norms: Comparative Statics

 \section{Comparative Statics}

 We have shown that costly signaling in a population may be competitively advantageous in inter-group conflicts in our model.
-The viability of signaling depends largely on three different factors: the period that conflicts start ($T$), the cost of signaling ($K$), and the intensity of conflicts ($\beta$).
-Here, we argue that the signaling population benefits from a shorter period of isolation before conflicts, a smaller cost of signaling, and a higher intensity of conflicts.
+The viability of signaling depends largely on three different factors: the period that conflicts start ($T$), the cost of signaling ($K$), and the efficiency of weapon used in conflicts ($\beta$).
+Here, we argue that the signaling population benefits from a shorter period of isolation before conflicts, a smaller cost of signaling, and more efficient weapon used in conflicts.
 To clearly see the effects of these three factors, we run the model thousands of different times, varying the key parameters: $T,K$ and, $\beta$ and indicate the outcomes of the conflicts.
-The results are reported in Figure \ref{fig:Regions}.
+The results are reported in Figure \ref{fig:Regions}, in which each pixel plotted corresponds to the outcome of the evolution given a set of parameters.
 In areas colored orange, the non-signaling population wins the conflicts and in the blue area the signaling population wins.
 The white intercept lines indicate where the model is evaluated in the last graph of Figure \ref{fig:Fight}.

-The first graph in Figure \ref{fig:Regions} shows the result of the conflicts between the signaling population and the non-signaling population as we vary the period that conflicts start and the intensity of the conflicts.
+The first graph in Figure \ref{fig:Regions} shows the result of the conflicts between the signaling population and the non-signaling population as we vary the period that conflicts start and the efficiency of weapon used in conflicts.
 As we can see, beyond a certain period the non-signaling population will always win no matter what the value of $\beta$ is.
 This is because the non-signaling population is both greater and growing faster beyond that period.
 One can verify this by looking at Figure \ref{fig:Apart}.
 It is also necessary for $\beta$ to be sufficiently large for the signaling population to possibly win the conflicts.
 As we can see, when $\beta$ is sufficiently small, the non-signaling population always wins.
 Looking at the second graph of Figure \ref{fig:Regions}, we can see that a smaller signaling cost benefits the signaling population.
-The third graph of Figure \ref{fig:Regions} shows the interaction between the cost of signaling and the intensity of conflicts at $T=20$.
+The third graph of Figure \ref{fig:Regions} shows the interaction between the cost of signaling and the efficiency of weapon used in conflicts at $T=20$.
 The non-signaling population always wins when $K>.1$ because the non-signaling would have a larger population than the signaling population at $T=20$.
-Before that point, higher intensity of conflicts can compensate for a higher cost of signaling for the signaling population.
+Before that point, more efficient weapon used in conflicts can compensate for a higher cost of signaling for the signaling population.